March 15, 2022

 14. Prepare Attendees for the Event

 Don’t assume your event guests are web-tool savvy.
 Take time to prep attendees to ensure they get the most out of your event.
 Be sure to show them the tool’s features, such as virtual booths, vendors, rooms, and how to connect with other participants.

 15. Use Influencers to Generate Leads

 If you want to get the best turnout for your virtual event, then harness the influence of your guest speakers.
 It’ll be much easier to generate more leads if your guest speakers are known experts in their industry.
 You can also use affiliate marketers to help spread the word.

 16. Use an Email Drip Campaign to Drive Attendees

 Some people register for events and then don’t show up.
 People get sidetracked and forget — it can happen.
 So to help them remember and prepare, you can use an email drip campaign.
 The campaign will count down to the day of the event.
 Make sure to include relevant information to prep them in advance.

 17. Get Attendees Involved in the Conversation

 Hosting virtual events is a new way of networking with like-minded professionals.
-As long as the pandemic is here, we expect to see online conferences continue to grow.
-The businesses that adapt quickly are more likely to excel, so don’t allow your competitors to gain a competitive edge.
+Now in a post-2020 era, we expect to see online conferences continue to grow.

 This is easier to do when you have tools in place to plan and execute your virtual events.
 Sendoso is a Sending Platform companies are using to make their online events memorable and engaging.
 The businesses we’ve partnered with were able to use our platform to increase attendance rates and generate qualified leads.